TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 <img src="images/esp32_devkitc_v4_compare_t.png" width="60%" height="60%" />

 Again, this flexibility is great, but it comes with added responsibilities and caveats on your part: **it is your responsibility** now to actually connect an antenna.
 If your power up the board without an antenna connected, you quickly destroy its *WiFi power amplifier*.

 ### Conclusion

-This board is best suited for prototyping, education, and experimenting, and target experienced users that know what they are doing.
+This board is best suited for prototyping, education, and experimenting, and targets experienced users that know what they are doing.
 For them, it offers a wide variety of options.
 However, these options come with responsibilities:

 * With almost all *ESP32* pins exposed, you must identify the ones that are safe to use, or else the board will become unstable or refuses to boot at all.
 * Likewise, with an external antenna jack, you must ensure a suitable antenna is connected, or else you will be damaging the *WiFi power amplifier*.